rapidez/docs/src/3.x/theming.md

 Which outputs a styled input with an id, name, type, placeholder, and label (with a corresponding `for` attribute) on top.

 ::: tip
-Try to use these elements as much as possible, so if you'd like to change the appearance, you can do so at one place.
+Try to use these elements as much as possible, so that if you'd like to change the appearance you can do so in only one place.
 :::

 Another example is the "productlist" component, which outputs a nice product list: